-Chapter 3: Demographic Overview
+Chapter 1: Demographic Overview

-- Monroe County shows very stable population characteristics - there have been only very slight changes in its demographic profile.

--Typical family structure in the city differs from local, state and national patterns: Rochester has half the rate of married couple families and 2x the rate of single female-headed households.

--The suburban non-white population continues to grow quickly: in 1990 no Monroe County town had a non-white population greater than 11%; in 2010, 6 towns have non-white populations greater than 10%.
-By 2018, the percentage rose to 10 towns.

--The foreign-born non-citizen population of Monroe County is relatively small (28,005), and it is isolated by language and higher rates of poverty.
+- -Monroe County shows very stable population characteristics there have been only very slight changes in its demographic profile. - -Typical family structure in the city differs from local, state and national patterns: Rochester has half the rate of married couple families and 2x the rate of single female-headed households. - -The suburban non-white population continues to grow quickly: in 1990 no Monroe County town had a non-white population greater than 11.0%; in 2010, 6 towns had non-white populations greater than 10.0%.
+By 2017, the percentage rose to 10 towns. - -The foreign-born non-citizen population of Monroe County is relatively small (28,005), and it is isolated by language and higher rates of poverty.

-Chapter 4: Individuals/Families in Poverty
+Chapter 2: Individuals/Families in Poverty